 In the event of a crisis situation, SU will communicate vital information as quickly and efficiently as possible in order to provide the greatest safety for our students, faculty, and staff.
-All member of the Universityare encouraged to sign up to do so, go to the Universitywebsite at www.subr.edu, click on "Students" or "Faculty & Staff", then "Campus Police", and then "Jags Safe App".
-Then click on "Register Now!", this will bring you to the Registration Page, just follow the instructions and you will be registered to receive emergencyinformation.
+All members of the University are encouraged to sign up to do so, go to the University website at www.subr.edu, click on "Students" or "Faculty & Staff", then" Campus Police", and then "Jags Safe App".
+Then click on "Register Now!", this will bring you to the Registration Page, just follow the instructions and you will be registered to receive emergency information.